 e.
 Maximum punishment.
 Bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 6 months.

 And guess what?
 Every place of business near your base also knows you are required to repay your debts.
-That is why there are so many businesses willing to extend credit to service members.
+That is why so many businesses are willing to extend credit to service members.
 The businesses know that one way or another, they will receive their money.
 A quick phone call to a First Sergeant or Commander can get things taken care of very quickly.

 What to Do if You Have Too Much Debt

 The first thing you need to do is assess the problem.
 Start by making a list of all creditors that you owe money.
 Be sure to include all current loans and fixed payments.
 Be sure to include all members of your household if you have joint finances.